OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs: Observed CME

 \section{Observed CME}

-To illustrate its capabilities, we apply OSPREI to the 2021 April 22 CME.
-This CME was chosen for no particular reason other than it is a relatively recent CME that is more dynamic than merely a small blob convecting out with the background solar wind.
-To mimic the approach that would be used for a real-time prediction we use as much information as possible from the Community Coordinated Modeling Center's (CCMC's) Space Weather Database Of Notifications, Knowledge, Information (DONKI), which catalogs the forecast information from the Moon to Mars Space Weather Analysis Office.
+To illustrate its capabilities, we apply OSPREI to two recent CMEs, the 2021 May 09 and the 2021 April 22 CME, hereafter CME 1 and CME 2 respectively.
+These CME are chosen for no particular reason other than they are a relatively recent CMEs that are more dynamic than merely a small blob convecting out with the background solar wind.
+As we will show, the CME 1 has a more prominent in situ structure than CME 2, despite relatively similar coronal properties.
+To mimic the approach that would be used for a real-time prediction we use as much information as possible from DONKI.

-DONKI lists this CME as erupting from Active Region 12814 at S24W08 (Stonyhurst longitude) and that the eruption is first visible in STEREO A EUVI 195 \AA{} and SDO AIA 171/193 \AA{} starting at 04:21 UT on April 21.
-The CME then undergoes a northeastern deflection and is reconstructed at S13E08 in the corona with a reported speed of 803 km/s and angular width of 30$^{\circ}$.

-Figure \ref{obs} shows observations of the 2021 April 22 CME.
-Fig. \ref{obs}(a) shows a composite image of SDO AIA channels (171 \AA{} blue, 193 \AA{} green, and 211 \AA{} red) around 04:47 UT.
-The red rectangle shows the location of the active region and the post eruption arcades, which we zoom in on in the highlight panel.
-Fig \ref{obs}(b) shows an image from STEREO COR2A at 08:23 UT with the right panel including our own Graduated Cylindrical Shell reconstruction \cite<GCS, >{The06}, which has a latitude of -10$^{\circ}$, longitude of -1$^{\circ}$ Stonyhurst, and tilt of 20$^{\circ}$.